orassayag/crawler/INSTRUCTIONS.md

 	the console status line appear.
 11. If you see any error - Need to check what's change.
 Current to 03/16/2020, It works fine.
-12. If you see the console status line but the 'Saved' or 'Total' not progressing
+12. If you see the console status line but the 'Save' or 'Total' not progressing
 	- Need to check what's wrong.
     Maybe on the active search engines - The URL parameters has been changed?
     Maybe the crawling puppeteer has been changed?